Visiting Capitol Reef National Park in October

 Capitol Reef Scenic Drives in October

-The Capitol Reef scenic drive is a must-do activity to see and photograph the cliffs, canyons, domes and bridges!
+The Capitol Reef scenic drive that begins in Fruita is a must-do activity to see and photograph the cliffs, canyons, domes and bridges!

-The Cathedral Valley District of Capitol Reef is a remote, rugged region.
+The Capitol Reef Cathedral Valley loop is in a remote, rugged region.
 Usually, vehicles with high ground clearance, even without four-wheel drive, can drive the roads without difficulty.
 BUT (and this is important!) road conditions in October can vary greatly depending on recent weather conditions.

 If it rains, the roads can be muddy, washed out, and impassable to the best high-clearance four-wheel drive vehicle, so check at the visitor center before heading out!!